 It started with my fifth box of Ben and Jerry’s, refusing to do anything but cry over an unexpected messy breakup.
 I remember I was in the corner of my room, unable to cry anymore.
 It was 5-6am when my dad walked in and asked if I wanted to go on a run, I had lost count at that point how many times he asked me over the past month but for some reason, that day, I said yes.
 I finally got up and went with him.

-I was so unfit, I was sweating, I was panting and my lungs felt like they had disappeared from my body, but it felt amazing.
+I was so unfit, I was sweating, panting and my lungs felt like they had disappeared from my body.
+But afterwards, it felt amazing.

 All that energy I had to pity myself turned to focus on something much more positive and empowering: getting and being stronger; both mentally and physically.

-Since that day in August, I have never looked back to regret.
+Since that day in August, I have never looked back and regretted my decision.
 I only thank my past self for starting.

 The journey 2016 – 17